Monyohe (Sotho): Maliane

 'Mamonyohe comes the next morning to see if everything went well.
 Monyone come down from the roof and Maliane sees it, but he tells her not to be afraid.
 She decides to visit her family, and her husband gives her a new cloak, a new petticoat and new bracelets, and arrived home safely.
 Maliane's younger sister, upon seeing her, decides to go through the same trail as her sister.
 She meets the rat, but pays no heed; she meets the old woman with an itch and even Seroalakajana, but does not help any of them.

 She finally arrives at Monyohe's village.
 Once there, she does the exact opposite as her sister did.
 She enters Monyohe's hut.
 The snake sees her lighting a fire and becomes angry; he hits her and throws her down on some pots.
 As the sun rises, the girl escapes back to her village, the snake behind her.
-The village fountain dies up, and some one finds the "doctor" who put Monyohe in a snake's skin.
+The village fountain dies up, and someone finds the "doctor" who put Monyohe in a snake's skin.
 The doctor kills a black ox before the fountain, makes a ritual with fat and coal, and releases Monyohe from the snakeskin.
 Maliane's younger sister, with swollen skin all over her body, is also rescued by the doctor, who spits on her skin and removes it.
 Now the water flows again and Monyone takes both wives back to his village.

 In a variation of this story, Maliane does not have a younger sister.
 Instead, she escapes from Monyohe with her dog back to her parents' hut.
 The snake creature follows them and lodges himself in the village's fountain.
 The ritual by the witch doctor still happens.